JoaoLuizSevero/Webcam-Interface/README.md

-# BasicWebcam
+# Basic Webcam
- Basic webcam manager
+ Basic webcam manager in c# to capture and save images.